History of Cottages by the Sea and the Benedict Family

 The rest is history……Carol and Tom were married at the Lutheran Church in Frederiksted in April 2, 1960.
 None of Carol’s family could afford to make the trip from Minnesota for her wedding, so the children at the orphanage were her family.
 At that time, Tom’s cousin, John David Merwin, was the governor of the Virgin Islands.
-With his attendance, and the rest of Tom’s extended family, the wedding was grand and beautiful, however a little intimidating for Carol.
+With his attendance, and the rest of Tom’s extended family, the wedding was grand and beautiful,

 2017 brought terrible destruction to the Caribbean with two Category 5 hurricanes, Irma and Maria, both affecting St Croix, St Thomas and St John.
 The intense eye of Maria passed over our Cottages and Frederiksted on September 19, causing widespread damage and devastation island wide.
 We were blessed to have only received minimal damage to the structures of our buildings, and after months of cleaning up our property, fixing the damage to the cottages, and waiting patiently for mother nature to return all of the sand to our beach that blew away in the storm, we put the past behind us and pressed forward with a new sense of love, community and endurance.